-Employers should provide information and encourage the use of safety features in all vehicles used by staff who travel.
+Employers should provide information and encourage the use of safety features in all vehicles used for homecare.
 When selecting new vehicles, collision-worthiness and overall safety rating should be part of the selection criteria.
 Engineering controls to prevent collisions are often designed into vehicles.
 Vehicles should be chosen that have safety features.
 Vehicles should be well maintained to ensure all safety features function properly.
 Snow tires are an important consideration for vehicular safety in Alberta in the winter.